Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Problem setting and Algorithm

-In this subsection, we propose an algorithm that adaptively decides how to use the $T=qN$ samples to search over different choices of value for the treatment parameter $\theta$, with the goal to fulfill the dual optimization task and statistical inference task.
+In this work, we propose an algorithm that adaptively decides how to use the $T$ samples to search over different choices of value for the parameter $\theta$, with the goal to fulfill the dual optimization task and statistical inference task.
 Our algorithm, as will be proved later, enjoy the following properties: